Install workbench and run your first multi-agent plan in under five minutes.

 Your First Plan

 Don't want to write the plan yourself?
-Run wb plan "describe what you want to build" to have a planner agent survey your codebase and produce a ready-to-run plan at .workbench/plans/plan.md.
+Run wb plan "describe what you want to build" to have a planner agent survey your codebase and produce a ready-to-run plan at .workbench/plan/plan.md.
 You can also convert an existing spec with wb plan --from spec.md.
 See CLI Reference for full options.

 Create a plan file (e.g. plan.md or .workbench/plan.md) with these sections: